stereobooster/stereobooster.com/content/posts/category-vs-design-pattern/index.md

 draft: false
 series: "fp vs oop"
 tags: [beginner, explainlikeimfive, computerscience, javascript, function]
-descriptpion: "In the previous post, we talked about atoms: objects and functions.
+description: "In the previous post, we talked about atoms: objects and functions.
 In this post let's talk about bigger building blocks."
+discuss:
+  devto: category-vs-design-pattern-483j
 ---

 There is an ongoing discussion about the difference between object-oriented programming (OOP) and functional programming (FP).
 Let's talk about similarities instead.